-- Early Decision (ED): Application deadline is usually earlier than other options and students are given a decision about admission a few weeks after they send in their application.
-Students who apply ED cannot apply elsewhere ED, but may apply under other non-binding application plans.
+Next, the application deadline is usually earlier than other options and students are given a decision about admission a few weeks after they send in their application.
+So, students who apply ED cannot apply elsewhere ED, but may apply under other non-binding application plans.
 Once students are accepted ED, they are obligated to attend the school and must withdraw any applications that they have submitted elsewhere.

-- Early Action (EA): Application deadline is usually earlier than other options and students are given a decision about admission a few weeks after they send in their application.
-Students applying EA may apply elsewhere to as many schools as they like under any application plan.
-If they are accepted EA, they are not obligated to attend the school.
+Application deadline is usually earlier than other options and students are given a decision about admission a few weeks after they send in their application.
+So, students applying EA may apply elsewhere to as many schools as they like under any application plan.
+And, if they are accepted EA, they are not obligated to attend the school.

-- Rolling Admission: Students can submit their application any time within the application period and will receive an admissions decision within a few weeks of whenever they submit their application.
-There is no obligation to attend the school, and students may apply wherever else under any application plan.
+Also, students can submit their application any time within the application period and will receive an admissions decision within a few weeks of whenever they submit their application.
+In addition, there is no obligation to attend the school, and students may apply wherever else under any application plan.

 Now, onto Restrictive Early Action (REA)!
 REA is essentially a hybrid of Early Decision and Early Action.
 REA requires students to submit their applications early and provides them with an admissions decision early, as well.
 While the student isn’t obligated to go to the school if he or she is accepted, the student is restricted from applying to other schools early.
 In all instances, the student is prohibited from applying Early Decision*, but in some cases, often referred to as Single Choice Early Action (SCEA), the school may also prohibit the student from applying to other schools Early Action, as well, unless the alternate school is a public institution.

 Each school that offers REA/SCEA has nuances to what it requires, so it is always best to check directly on the school’s website to see what the particular restrictions are.
 Also, if a student doesn’t follow the rules of a given school’s REA policy, and the school finds out, any offer of admission will be rescinded.